Sephora: Sephora inside JCPenney

 In October 2006, Sephora began opening stores inside JCPenney.
 Sephora inside JCPenney features some of the same makeup, skincare, and fragrance brands as well as its own product line found in stand alone stores nationwide.
 Sephora inside JCPenney stores are much smaller than a normal store, usually 1,500 sq ft in size.
 As of 2017, there were more than 600 Sephora locations in JCPenney stores across the US.
 That same year, JC Penney announced the closing of 138 stores nationwide, several of which house a Sephora in JCPenney store.
+As of 2025, the JCPenney and Sephora collaboration has come to an end.
+In 2020, the two companies did not renew their contract resulting in the debut of JCPenney Beauty and the new collaboration of Sephora with Kohl’s.

 Sephora inside Kohl's

 In December 2020, Sephora announced that it would begin opening Sephora stores inside Kohl's locations.
 The announcement included plans to launch Sephora at 850 Kohl's stores by 2023.
 The first four Sephora inside Kohl's locations opened on August 6, 2021.
+By 2023, Sephora at Kohl’s has surpassed $1.4 billion in sales and sales projection for 2025 is more than $2 billion.
+In summer 2024, Sephora at Kohl's will be adding approximately 140 small-format shops in 40 states, bringing the total number of shops to more than 1,000.

 Subscription service

 In August 2015, it was announced that Sephora would launch a subscription service: Play!
 By Sephora.
 The monthly subscription service offers boxes containing sample size products for a monthly fee.
 Boston, Columbus, and Cincinnati were the only three cities to test the initial service launch in September 2015.
 The service was launched throughout the US in 2016.

 For $10 USD billed monthly, each month’s box is a collectable bag that changes each month with five deluxe skincare, makeup, or haircare samples.
 Each box includes a selection of products based on answers provided by the customer in PLAY! profile.

 Sephora terminated PLAY! in April 2020, replacing it with Sephora Luxe.
 Like Play!, Luxe gives the opportunity to sample products, but Luxe is ordered monthly and is not a subscription service.